rbw/aiosnow/docs/reference/models/attachment/index.rst

 ==========

-The *AttachmentModel* is typically used in context of another API, e.g. via the :class:`~aiosnow.models.table.TableModel`, but can be used directly in a global context as well.
+The *AttachmentModel* is typically used in context of another API, e.g. via a :class:`~aiosnow.models.table.TableModel` type, but can be used directly in a global context as well.

 *Reference*